onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 - Inspect multiple EVM transactions embedded in a Cadence transaction with [Flowscan](https://www.flowscan.io/) and its (https://www.evm.flowscan.io/) explorers

-The biggest takeaway here isn't the specific actions taken in this walkthrough, but the overarching concept that **Cadence is an orchestration layer** that can **extend existing EVM contracts** to create unique user experiences with the power **to differentiate your Web3 application**.
+The biggest takeaway here isn't the specific actions taken in this walkthrough, but the overarching concept that you can use **Cadence as an orchestration layer** to **extend existing EVM contracts**, creating unique user experiences with the power **to differentiate your Web3 application**.

 With these basics in hand, you're ready to start building more complex applications that leverage the power of Cadence